 Now we can make our own and add any design we wish!

-If you love this paper windmill you will adore my house pinwheel craft, which is basically a tiny windmill!!
+If you love this paper windmill you will adore my house pinwheel craft, which is basically a tiny version!!
 You can see it below and have fun making it too!

 How To Make A Paper Windmill That Spins Around Using Paper and Scissors